 It is noted that there are others spoken of in the Quran, but not as prophets, nor as deliverers of scripture, they are:

 Adam (described as one of the chosen in 3:33 but not associated with the word messenger or prophet).
 Hud, Saleh, and Shu’aib (named as messengers in 26:123-125, 26:141-143, 26:176-178 respectively).
 Zal-Kifl (described as steadfast, patient and righteous in 21:85 and 38:48).
 Luqman (described as one endowed with wisdom in 31:12).
-Nowhere in the Quran is any of these messengers associated with the term ‘Scripture’.
-None of them delivered a Scripture.
-Thus according to the definition of 2:213 they are not prophets.
+Nowhere in the Quran any of these messengers has been associated with the term ‘Scripture’.
+None of them has delivered a Scripture.
+Thus, according to the definition of prophets given in 2:213 they are not prophets.
 Three of the six are called messengers (Hud, Saleh, and Shu’aib) while the other three (Adam, Zal-Kifl and Luqman) are only spoken of as receiving God’s blessings.

 It is also noted that the Quran informs us that God has sent other messengers in the past that we are not told about in the Quran:

-[40:78] And certainly, we have sent messengers before yours, some of them we have mentioned to you, and some of them we did not mention to you.
-And it is not for any messenger that he comes with a sign except God’s permission.
-So when God’s command has come, it has been decided with the truth while the falsifiers will then lose.
+[40:78] And certainly, we have sent messengers before yourself (Muhammad), and of them are whom we have mentioned to you, and of them are whom we do not mention to you.
+And it has not been for any messenger that he brings with a sign except God’s permission.
+So, when God’s command has come, it has been decided with the truth, and has lost then the falsifiers.

-[4:164] And messengers we have surely mentioned them to you from before, and messengers we did not mention them to you; and God spoke to Moses directly.
+[4:164] And messengers we have certainly, mentioned them to you (Muhammad) from before, and messengers we do not mention them to you (Muhammad); and God has spoken direct conversation to Moses.

 However, it is indeed of interest to note that the only two verses that assert that fact (40:78 and 4:164), both speak of messengers and not of prophets.
-This confirms that God Almighty has sent to mankind 19 scripture.
-The Quran is the 19th and the final scripture, more specifically the final edition of God’s scripture.
+This confirms that God Almighty has sent to mankind 19 scripture while the Quran is the 19th and the final scripture, more specifically the final edition of God’s scripture.

 But among the traditional Muslim circle both the concept and number of prophets are quite different.
 Imam Ahmad bin Hanbal in his Musnad (Hadith no. 21257) has mentioned that Allah sent 124, 000 Prophets (Anbiyah), and among them there were 315 the Messengers who brought books with them.